 This should be done with enough advance notice so that your current employer has enough time to plan for a smooth transfer and begin hiring for your replacement, if necessary.

-It’s important to set up an appointment with your boss through a video conference to discuss all aspects regarding the process of your resignation properly.
+It’s important to set up an appointment with your boss through a video conference to discuss all aspects of your professional resignation letter, ensuring you resign remotely on a positive note to maintain a positive reputation.

 Make sure that everyone understands each other’s expectations from the meeting and that there are no hard feelings between both parties.
 You don’t want to leave on bad terms with your company, and you also need them to understand the nature and reason for your resignation.